currant77/interview-preparation/data-structures/Trees/Trees.md

 # Trees

-A **tree** is an abstract data type that models a hierarchical tree structure and consists of a series of **nodes** linked by directed **branches** (or **edges**).
+A **tree** is an abstract data type that models a hierarchical tree structure and consists of a series of **nodes** linked by directed **branches** (or **edges**) from **parent** nodes to **child** nodes.
 Trees are widely used for representing hierarchies and storing data for efficient lookup.

 ![Tree](https://www.thecrazyprogrammer.com/wp-content/uploads/2019/09/General-Tree-Structure.png)

-## General Definition
+## Abstract Data Type

 The elements of a tree are called **nodes**; each stores a value and is connected by directed **branches** (or **edges**) to zero or more successor nodes called **child** nodes; the predecessor of a node is called its **parent** node.

-It is most useful and intuitive, to define trees recursively – since this is how the tree data structure and most operations on it are typically implemented.
+There are many ways to define trees, but it is most useful and intuitive (at least in my opinion) to define trees recursively – since this is how the tree data structure and most operations on it are typically implemented.
 A **tree** can be defined recursively as either:

-* (*i*) empty (no nodes), or
+* (i) empty (no nodes), or
-* (*ii*) a **root** node *r* with zero or more subtrees whose roots are children of *r*
+* (ii) a **root** node *r* with zero or more subtrees whose roots are child nodes of *r*

 A tree can also be defined based on the mathematical definition of a tree: a *connected*, *undirected*, *acyclical* graph.
 Using this definition, we can define the abstract data type as a *rooted*, *directed* *out-tree*: one node is designed as the root node and all edges are directed away from the root.

-Two important results flow from these definitions: every node in tree except for the root node has exactly one parent node; and there is exactly one path from the root node to each node in the tree.
+Two important results flow from these definitions: every node in tree except for the root node has exactly one parent node; and there is exactly one path from the root node to each node in the tree (because there are no cycles).

 Trees are replete with terminology; many of them are based on analogy with a (physical) tree or a family tree: